Maine solar incentives, tax credits and rebates

 » SOLAR PANELS: Lease vs. buy

-The ConsumerAffairs Research Team conducted an in-depth analysis to determine how much it costs to go solar in Maine and the average solar costs in other states.
+The ConsumerAffairs Research Team conducted an in-depth analysis to determine the average costs of going solar.
+Turns out, it’s worth it for many homeowners, particularly in Maine.

 Did you find this article helpful? |